kyumamoon/benfordlaw_excel_go/README.md

 Run the program, select an excel file with data, it reads the excel file, then it calculates a benfords table and outputs the results into a new excel file with the results on a new sheet within the workbook.

 !!
 This is a experiment/educational side project.
 Wouldn't recommend using it on real data since the program is prone to bugs.
+!!
+The program code needs to be compiled first before use.

 # To Do:
 - Have a choice in which format to output the results.
 Currently outputs only as an xlsx file.